poplexity/bp-performance/Readme.md

 ```
 wasm-runtime = wabt
 ```
 or you can try the following if you have the EOSIO version higher or equal to 2.0.x.
+NOTE: Do not enable oc on a producer node (keep it set to 0 to disable it)
 ```
 wasm-runtime = eos-vm-jit
 eos-vm-oc-compile-threads = 4
-eos-vm-oc-enable = 1
+eos-vm-oc-enable = 0
 ```
 ### Step 2: Kernel Configuration Tools
 Next, we have to install all necessary tools.